 - 1 cup powdered sugar

-- Roll the dough, by hand, into small balls.
-Flatten the balls gently into ½” thick disks and place on un-greased baking sheets.
+Roll the dough, by hand, into small balls.
+Flatten the balls gently into ½” thick disks and place them on ungreased baking sheets.
 Sprinkle powdered sugar over flattened cookies.
 Bake cookies at 350 degrees for 10-12 minutes.
 Remove from oven and let cookies set on baking sheet.
-Remove from cookie tray and place on wire rack to cool completely.
+Remove from cookie tray and place on a wire rack to cool completely.

 I think mint flavor ranks pretty high on my list, of course not as high as my #1 flavor of peanut butter.
 What is your favorite cookie?